-PARIS — The Oxford County Commission addressed questions brought up at its previous workshop concerning emergency dispatch delays and a $500,000 tax typo at a meeting Sept.
+PARIS — Oxford County commissioners addressed questions concerning emergency dispatch delays and a $500,000 tax typo at their meeting Sept.
 17.

-County Administrator Zane Loper said that staffing the Oxford County Regional Communications Center is a top priority of the county, but it is having trouble finding people to fill the four full-time positions.
+County Administrator Zane Loper said staffing the Oxford County Regional Communications Center in Paris is a top priority, but it is having trouble filling the four full-time positions.

-County commissioners hired two part-time, temporary dispatchers at a rate of $33 per hour.
-Caroline Hill and Rachel Horning are both detectives with the state Bureau of Motor Vehicles and have qualifications to answer the business line and handle other non-emergency calls, but they are not fully trained, according to Communications Director Geffrey Inman.
+Commissioners hired two part-time, temporary dispatchers at a rate of $33 per hour.
+Caroline Hill and Rachel Horning are detectives with the state Bureau of Motor Vehicles and have qualifications to answer the business line and handle other nonemergency calls, but they are not fully trained, according to Communications Director Geffrey Inman.

-“I think they’d be a great fit here at the (regional communications center),” Loper said.
+“I think they’d be a great fit here,” Loper said.

 Three dispatchers are in training, which takes about 20 weeks, and they will be ready to work sometime in October, but the county still needs to hire four full-time dispatchers.